-Every leading cloud provider offers flexible pricing and discount structures that help organizations optimize rates while using their services.
-Purchasing these commitment-based discounts is one of the most effective ways to optimize yourcloud spend.
-Many organizations get caught up in the complexity of managing commitment-based discounts due to the number of options available and the limited resources at their disposal for optimization.
-This challenge is compoundedby the fact that each cloud provider has different offerings and their own rules to receive a benefit.
+Leading cloud providers offer flexible pricing and discount structures that help organizations optimize rates while using their services.
+Purchasingcommitment-based discounts is one of the most effective ways to optimize your cloud spend.
+But many organizations get caught up in the complexityof managing commitment-based discounts due to the number of options available and the limited resources at their disposal for optimization.
+Thischallenge is compounded by the fact that each cloud provider has different offerings with their own terms.

 What are commitment-based discounts?

-In the simplest of terms, if you commit to using a certain amount of a cloud provider’s services or to spending a certain amount of money on services,the cloud provider will give you a discounted rate on those services.
+In the simplest of terms, if you commit to using a certain amount of a cloud provider’s services or to spending a certain amount of money on services, the cloud provider will give you a discounted rate on those services.
+These billing discounts apply automatically to eligible resources and services, effectively reducing the rate you pay for them.

 AWS Reserved Instances